st3fan/tinydoh/README.md

 This is a tiny and minimal implementation of [draft-ietf-doh-dns-over-https](https://datatracker.ietf.org/doc/draft-ietf-doh-dns-over-https).

 By default it forwards incoming DNS requests to `127.0.0.1:53`.
 This means you need to have a DNS server running on the machine where you run this service.
 Personally I like `apt-get install pdns-recursor`.
-You can also use the `-upstream` argument to use a different dns server.
+You can also use the `-upstream` argument to use a different dns server and for example use the brand new [CloudFare/APNIC global DNS service](https://1.1.1.1) with `-upstream 1.1.1.1:53`.

 To use this in Firefox, you will have to deploy this to a HTTPS server.
 I use Caddy, with a config like this:

 ```
-my.home.server.com {
+my.server.com {
     root /var/www
     gzip
     tls you@yourdomain.com